HomeWordPressBlogPricingDemoContactDocs

 Frequently asked questions

-No, the blueprint is a reference implementation, not a law.
-But it defines what the Commission considers good practice (proving "over 18" without disclosing birth date) and is the bridge to the eIDAS 2.0 Wallet.
+The blueprint is a reference standard and open-source implementation, not a standalone law.
+It defines what the Commission considers good practice: proving "over 18" without disclosing exact date of birth, and bridges to the eIDAS 2.0 Digital Identity Wallet.

 Up to 6% of global annual turnover in serious cases.
-DSA authorities can also impose periodic penalty payments until compliance is restored.
+Digital Services Coordinators can also impose periodic penalty payments until compliance is restored.

 EU